isomerpages/moe-sembawangsec/_outreach/Sexuality Education.md

 You may click <a href="https://www.moe.gov.sg/programmes/sexuality-education">here</a> for more information on MOE Sexuality Education.
 <br><br>
-<strong>Overview of Sembawang Secondary School’s Sexuality Education Programme for 2023</strong>
+<h3>Overview of Sembawang Secondary School’s Sexuality Education Programme for 2023</h3>
 <br>
 <li>Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click <a href="https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach">here</a> for more information on the scope of Sexuality Education in the school curriculum.
 </li>